Neanderthal: Technology

 The only known Neanderthal tools that could have been used to fashion clothes are hide scrapers as no bone sewing-needles and stitching awls have been found as in Cro-Magnon sites.
 Hide scrapers could have been used to make items similar to blankets or ponchos.
 There is no direct evidence that Neanderthals could make fitted clothes from animal hide.
 Unfitted clothes would have limited range of mobility while dressed, and decreased the time Neanderthals could spend unprotected from the elements away from shelters.
 Anterior dental microwear of Neanderthals living in open environments is similar to that of the modern Ipiutak and Nunavut people, who are known to use their anterior teeth for clamping while preparing hides, suggesting that Neanderthals may have engaged in similar behaviour.

 Neanderthals appear to have lived lives of frequent traumatic injury and recovery, indicating the setting of splints and dressing of major wounds.
 By and large, they appear to have avoided severe infections, indicating long-term treatment.
 Their knowledge of medicinal plants was comparable to that of Cro-Magnons.

+In 2026, a study published in PLOS One described a Neanderthal molar recovered from Chagyrskaya Cave in southwestern Siberia, dating to approximately 59,000 years ago, which bears evidence of an intentional dental procedure.
+Analysis of the tooth, designated Chagyrskaya 64, revealed a deep hole drilled into the chewing surface using a fine-pointed stone tool, extending into the pulp chamber in a manner consistent with cavity intervention to relieve pain — representing the earliest known instance of dental cavity treatment in human evolutionary history.
+Subsequent wear on the tooth indicates the individual survived the procedure.

 Stone tools on various Greek islands could indicate early seafaring through the Mediterranean, employing simple reed boats for one-day crossings, but the evidence for such a big claim is limited.